hari04hp/book-my-show-notification/README.md

 To check for shows one can run similar commands:<br />
 `./BookMyShow.py --movie "Avengers: Endgame" --cinema "PVR Forum Mall Koramangala" --date "20190426" --regionCode "BANG" --format "IMAX 3D"`

+***I was not able top use bash, so I used python command like below instead*** `python BookMyShow.py --movie "Avatar: The Way of Water" --cinema "Luxe Cinemas: Chennai" --date "20221222" --regionCode "CHEN" --format "IMAX 3D"`

 ---